 According to Morgan French, Robert was running to his half-track.
 It was the belief of the other members of the company that Robert was attempting to get to his half-track so he could man the .50 caliber machine gun on it.
-As he ran, a bomb, which was a dud, hit Robert and split him in two.
-He was killed instantly.
+As he ran, a bomb, which was a dud, hit Robert and split him in two, and killed him instantly.
 Ralph Stine, who was looking through the viewing slot in his tank, watched the entire event.
 Stine stated that he knew the bomb was a dud because it landed twenty feet from his tank.
 When Robert was found by the other members of his company, half his head and part of his shoulder were missing.
 Robert Brooks was the first American tank battalion member to be killed in World War II.

 When the news of the death of Pvt.
 Robert H. Brooks reached Fort Knox, the Commanding General, Jacob Devers, ordered that the main parade ground at the base from that day on be named after him.
 One of General Dever’s subordinates called the Farmer’s Deposit Bank in Sadieville, Kentucky, attempting to reach Robert’s parents.
 As it turned out, the bank had the only phone in the town.
 W. T. Warring at the bank answered the phone and was asked by the aide if he would ask Robert’s parents if they could be present at the dedication ceremony.
 The aide asked Mr. Warring if he could tell him anything about Robert’s parents.
 Mr. Warring said, “His parents are tenant farmers, ordinary Black people; maybe you could contact them and see if they could come.”
 The general’s representative hung up the phone and immediately called back.
 He said to Mr. Warring, “Did you say they were Black?”
 Warring responded, “Yes, his mother and father are very dark.”
 The aide felt that this might change the situation.
 When he reported back to General Devers, the general said, “It does not matter whether or not Robert was Black, what mattered was that he had given his life for his country.”